 - 9.1 Asset managers are required to publish information on how they consider the principal adverse impacts of investment decisions on sustainability factors.
-To the extent that information is publicly available, such information as to how the Trustee's investment managers consider sustainability risks when making investment decisions is available on their website. - 9.2 A review of remuneration policies (for example their long-term nature and how they incentivise key asset management personnel) is included in the investment adviser's independent research and review of appointed investment managers.
+To the extent that information is publicly available, such information as to how the Trustee's investment managers consider sustainability risks when making investment decisions is available on their website (See Appendix 1 for asset manager website links). - 9.2 A review of remuneration policies (for example their long-term nature and how they incentivise key asset management personnel) is included in the investment adviser's independent research and review of appointed investment managers.